rizchelwood/workshop/chapter2-code-result/README.md

-# Chapter 1: Build the app boilerplate
+# Chapter 2: Build Pokemon card view

-The application is built on the create-react-app boilerplate.
-Our goal for this section is to create the boilerplate for the application.
-You will learn how to set up the initial React components, styling in React, and applying linting rules.
+Our goal for this section is to create a container and component to build a list of Pokemon with mock data.
+You will learn how to create a container and component, and pass props from parent to child.

-Tools needed are a modern browser like Chrome and an account in CodeSanbox.io.